 To restore access later, set the value back to a positive number (or 0 for no expiration).

-Unblock a fraud-flagged order
+Unblock an order

-- Go to Fileflare → Orders.
+- Go to Fileflare » Orders.

 - Click the order number.